Egill Skallagrímsson: Life

-When a Christian chapel is constructed at the family homestead, Egil's body is exhumed by his son and re-buried near the altar.
-According to the saga, the exhumed skull bone was hit with an axe, and it only turned white, showing the strength of the warrior, but also, according to one modern interpretations, suggesting the traits of Paget's disease.
+When a Christian chapel was constructed at the family homestead, Egil's body was exhumed by his son and re-buried near the altar.
+According to the saga, the exhumed skull bone was hit with an axe, and it turned white, showing the strength of the warrior, but also, according to one modern interpretation, suggesting the traits of Paget's disease.
+It has been theorized that Egill suffered from bipolar disorder.